Popular lifehacks

 When should diabetic patients have surgery?

-READ ALSO: What is the thickness of toughened glass?
+READ ALSO: What are the disadvantages of having a knee replacement?

 Elective surgery in people with uncontrolled diabetes should preferably be scheduled after acceptable glycemic control has been achieved.
 Admission to the hospital 1–2 days before a scheduled surgery is advisable for such patients.